 *Deals are correct at time of publication.
 Everyone’s financial circumstances are different and credit is not always available – Parkers cannot recommend a deal for you specifically.
 These deals are indicative examples of some packages available this week.

-Second report: What you get for the money
+Update two: What you get for the money

 When a car nears the end of its production cycle, manufacturers like to throw some extra bits of equipment at them, sometimes at lower prices to tempt some last-minute buyers into grabbing a deal before a new version comes along.